Kingsford, New South Wales: Demographics

+Public transport

+Kingsford is the terminus of the light rail Kingsford Line which runs to Circular Quay.

 Politics

 At the federal government level of politics, Kingsford is part of the Division of Kingsford Smith in the Australian House of Representatives.
 Kingsford Smith has always been a Labor (ALP) stronghold.
+Kingsford is located within the boundaries of the electoral districts of Maroubra, Coogee and Heffron.
+In terms of local government Kingsford is a part of Randwick City Council.